 Clinical studies indicate that porcelain veneers can last 10–15 years or longer when placed correctly and maintained with good oral hygiene.
 Their ceramic composition makes them highly resistant to staining from tea, coffee, red wine and smoking.

-Composite bonding is commonly used for:
+Composite bonding is widely used in cosmetic dentistry to address:

 - Small chips or fractures

-- Improving tooth edges
+- Worn or uneven tooth edges

 CLINICAL PROCESS